 Experimental challenges

 A recent publication on an approach (i.e. solid phase desorption system) of developing solutions for highly hydrophobic test substances showed that it was possible to test substances up to a log Kow of 7.8 for 8 weeks (Schlechtriem et al. 2016).
 According to the ECHA Guidance on IR&CSR Chapter R.11, for strongly hydrophobic substances (log Kow > 5 and water solubility below around 0.01-0.1 mg/L), testing via aqueous phase becomes increasingly difficult.
 The constraints are maintaining a stable concentration and the detection limit of the substance.
-Use of radiolabelled substance could improve the detection limit (ECHA 2017).
+Use of radio-labelled substance could improve the detection limit (ECHA 2017).

 A dietary study such as OECD 305 III (dietary exposure bioaccumulation fish test) is considered appropriate, when maintaining a stable concentration during the test and the detection limit do not allow for aqueous phase testing.
 It is assumed that substances with high Koc will partition into organic matter and therefore rather be taken up with food.
 It is possible to translate data from dietary studies to a kinetic BCF in order to compare it with the Annex III criteria, however only the elimination rate constant can be directly derived from the study, therefore, it is recommended to use those studies only as a body of evidence.
 But the dietary exposure test delivers other valuable parameters such as the dietary chemical absorption efficiency and the whole body elimination rate constant (ECHA 2017).